 After finding those discrepancies of the 3 datasets, we were able to extrapolate the anticipated overall fit of the models that should have been reported by McManus, assuming no significant difference between the goodness of fit for the parameters of Model A, Model B, and Model C, as depicted in figure 1.
 For model A, which used the entire data, we would have expected the test statistic reported in McManus (1985) to be smaller by 1.781.
 For model B, utilizing reduced data, we would have anticipated the reported test statistic to be smaller by 2.933 from our calculations.
 Hence, we can confidently assert that we have successfully replicated the model.

-In light of the modifications we made to McManus' statistical analysis results, two significant questions have arisen.
+In light of the corrections we made to McManus' statistical analysis results, two significant questions have arisen.
 Firstly, we need to evaluate whether all the datasets removed in model B should have been excluded.
-It is essential to reevaluate whether all the datasets that were removed should have been excluded.
 While we acknowledge that removing outlier datasets is a valid method to reassess the model's fitness, we strongly disagree with the decision to remove the dataset of Chaurasia & Goswami.
 As demonstrated earlier, this dataset was mistakenly classified as an outlier, and our examination of the data revealed that it aligns with the model.
 Thus, there is no compelling reason to exclude it.

 Furthermore, we believe that the datasets chosen for removal in our model D provide a more appropriate choice.
 Model D not only addresses the issue of outliers and overall fit of the model but also accounts for the problematic fit of the dizygotic twins datasets to the model.
 This approach ensures more balanced and accurate representation of the data, without excluding datasets that appear to align with the model.